rulewis/journey-optimizer.en/help/using/deliver-personalized-offers.md

 ---
 # Add personalized offers {#deliver-personalized-offers}

-## About Decision Management {#about-offer-decisioning}

-With [!DNL Journey Optimizer], you can insert in your email messages decisions (previously known as offer activities) that will leverage the Offer Decision Engine in order to pick the best offer to deliver to your customers.
+In [!DNL Journey Optimizer] email messages, you can insert decisions (previously known as 'offer activities') that will leverage the Offer Decision Engine in order to pick the best offer to deliver to your customers.

 For example, you can add a decision that will display in your email a special discount offer that will vary according to the recipient's loyalty level.